mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 \autoref{fig:cpurec-instructionwidthtype-by-model} aggregates the results across \acp{ISA}.
 None of the models perform any better than a baseline model with random output for this target feature.

 \autoref{fig:cpurec-instructionwidthtype-by-isa} aggregates results across the different models.
+While some architectures are mostly classified correctly, overall accuracy is low and very sensitive to random initialization.

 \autoref{fig:cm-isadetect-cpurec-instructionwidthtype} aggregates the results across \acp{ISA} and models, and shows the confusion matrix.
 We see that the models are severely biased towards predicting fixed instruction width, to the point where true variable instruction width binaries are misclassified over 70.7% of the time.